Brumstead: History

-Brumstead's name is of Anglo-Saxon origin and derives from the Old English for a settlement or estate near thorny bushes or shrubs.

-In the Domesday Book, Brumstead is recorded as a settlement of 21 households belonging to Roger Bigod.
+Brumstead's name is of Anglo-Saxon origin and in the Domesday Book is recorded as a settlement of 21 households belonging to Roger Bigod.
 The survey mentions the village also held 30 goats, a church and a mill alongside pannage or woodland for 16 pigs.

-The village has also been known for hundreds of years as Brunstead as old maps demonstrate.
-The village is known locally as Brunstead, as demonstrated by the village sign.
+The village has also been known for hundreds of years as Brunstead and is named this way on old maps demonstrate.
+The village sign uses this name.

 Geography

-The parish had in 2001 census, a population of 84.
+At the 2001 census the parish had a population of 84.
 At the 2011 census the population remained less than 100 and was included in the civil parish of East Ruston.